iocost-benchmark/iocost-benchmarks/README.md

 ## Submitting a benchmark

+### Manual

 To submit a benchmark, a user should create an issue in this repository using the `Benchmark submission` issue template and attach the result(s) with the extension `.json.gz` to the issue by dragging and dropping the file on to the issue body.

+### Automated with AWS lambda workflow

+The submission of benchmark has been automated using [AWS lambda workflow](https://github.com/facebookexperimental/resctl-demo/blob/main/resctl-bench/doc/lambda.md) which does the work of submitting issue with link to `.json.gz`.
+The user needs to upload benchmark result to the AWS using lambda function url as:
+`resctl-bench -r <RESULT_JSON> upload --upload-url  <AWS lambda function URL>`
+e.g
+`$resctl-bench --result resctl-bench-result_2022_07_01-00_26_40.json.gz upload --upload-url https://ygvr6jnjckwamfao5xztg6idiu0ukjeb.lambda-url.eu-west-1.on.aws`

+## CI workflow

+### Importing result

+Once issue is created, the github action `import-result` gets triggered, which downloads the benchmark result and create the Pull request for merging it to `main` repo along with metadata information.

+### Merging result

+The Pull request created by importing steps should be approved and merged manually to `main` branch.
+Once merged, github action `Merge results` merges the benchmarks data and generates the final hwdb file.

+The following artifcats are uploaded to the CI workflow for each trigger:
+  - Final hwdb file
+  - Merged results
+  - PDFs
+  - hwdb input Files

 ## Contributing